Every THT app includes a standalone copy of the THT runtime.

 rsync -azvrW --progress -e "ssh " /local/path/myApp/* firstname.lastname@example.org:/remote/path/myApp/

-If you run into any issues, double-check the following:
+If you run into any issues, you can run

 - Your webserver config is pointing to the correct document root folder.